 Eucerin Advanced Repair Dry Skin Lotion ($36 for 3)

-If you are not a fan of body lotions with a thick (and not to mention greasy!) and oil-like consistency, New York dermatologist Sapna Palep, MD, recommends investing in this lotion, as she says that it absorbs quickly into the skin, making it suitable for those suffering from extreme dryness sans any signs of oiliness.
+If you are not a fan of body lotions with a thick consistency, New York dermatologist Sapna Palep, MD recommends investing in this lotion because it’s suitable for those suffering from extreme dryness sans any signs of oiliness.

 “This lotion may be on the thinner side, but it has the ability to lock in moisture for up to 48 hours,” she says.
 “I’ve seen it wipe out alligator skin, which is hard to do.”

-Dr. Palep explains that there’s really nothing this moisturizing body lotion can’t do, as it’s easy on your wallet, is non-greasy, and can be effective for those dealing with skin conditions such as keratosis pilaris.
-“I like to recommend this body lotion to my patients with keratosis pilaris, which are spiky, dry, rough patches of skin that form on the back of the arms and thighs,” she tells NewBeauty.
+Dr. Palep explains that there’s really nothing this moisturizing body lotion can’t do, as it’s easy on your wallet and can be effective for those dealing with skin conditions such as keratosis pilaris.
+“I like to recommend this body lotion to my patients with keratosis pilaris, which are spiky, dry, rough patches of skin that form on the back of the arms and thighs.”

-And amazing hydration content aside, Dr. Palep adds that this AmLactin product also contains lactic acid, a skincare ingredient, she says, can help exfoliate dry and rough skin.
+Amazing hydration content aside, Dr. Palep adds that this AmLactin product also contains lactic acid, a skin-care ingredient she says can help exfoliate dry and rough skin.

-Beverly Hills plastic surgeon Charles Galanis, MD says this body cream is a must-have for those dealing with extreme dryness, as it tones and protects the epidermis with amino acids and glycoproteins.
+Beverly Hills plastic surgeon Charles Galanis, MD says this body cream is a must for those dealing with extreme dryness, as it tones and protects the epidermis with amino acids and glycoproteins.